SpredfastLegacy/JMVC-Inject/README.md

 	alertFoo(); // alerts 6

-Notice that the names passed to injector have to match the name of the factory.
+Notice that the names passed to injector have to match the name of the dependency.

 Also, your injected function will return a `Deferred`, which will resolve to the result.

 ## Named Functions

-What if you don't know the names of the factory you want injected or the names vary?
+What if you don't know the name of the dependency you want injected or the name varies?
+You can name your function and use a defintion with an `inject` object to remap its dependencies:

 	var injector = Inject({
+		// dependency definition
 		name: 'bar',
 		factory: function() {
 			return 2 * 3;
 		}
 	},{
+		// inject definition
 		name: 'alertFoo',
 		inject: {
 			foo: 'bar'